TheWoomy27/Star-Wars-Clone-Trooper-Encyclopedia/README.md

 ## Usage:
 Press different letter and number keys to display different clone trooper helmets.
 Pressing the space key will toggle between phase I and phase II helemts.
 Holding the enter key will display a reference menu to show which keys correnspond to which helmets.
+Pressing the backspace key will revert to a blank helmet.
 Legion info is displayed in the bottom right corner.

 ## Key Reference: